Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Rwanda has no history of production and no exploration wells have ever been drilled in the country.
-Small companies have evaluated possible prospects in Lake Kivu that was formed within the East African Rift but have not committed to exploration seismic or drilling.
+Small companies have evaluated possible prospects in Lake Kivu, formed within the East African Rift system, but have not committed to exploration seismic or drilling.
 Globalshift does not forecast any future production of oil or gas from the country in the short or medium term.

 Lake Kivu is the only lake known to contain methane, held underwater by the pressure of the water.
 A number of companies have worked on harnessing energy from this methane.
 In late 2015 the KivuWatt project began to produce power using a barge to suck up water from which it extracts and purifies the methane before pumping it back into the lake.
 Other companies are also investing and there is a potential to at least double Rwanda’s electricity generating capacity.

 Land-locked Rwanda lies on the East African Albertine Rift.
 Most of the country is underlain by metamorphosed quartzites, sandstones and shales of the Burundian Supergroup which are locally intruded by granite.
 In the northwest and southwest Neogene volcanics have extruded into the rift.

 Alluvium and lake sediments of Quaternary age outcrop in parts of the rift and along rivers and lakes.
 Lake Kivu, on its western border, occupies the floor of the rift.